Wellesley Tudor Pole: New business and interests… and the quest

 Pole was returned to England in June.
 After returning home he lost or gave up the family business with some relief and he got a letter of commendation from Churchill.
 Another business optimistically founded that spring/summer of 1919 had the prospect he could manage journalism and commerce branches in the Mideast.
-In the larger sense, however, writing in December 1920, Pole felt something had 'went wrong' after the spring of 1919.
+In the larger sense, however, writing in December 1920, Pole felt something 'went wrong' after the spring of 1919.
 The Baháʼís had already had some of the materials of, and in 1919 in New York had a grand gathering on the formal presentation of, the Tablets of the Divine Plan which were about promulgating the religion around the world and in several regions of the United States of America and not the United Kingdom, which was a much more important power in the world at the time, such as those of England, Scotland, Wales, and Ireland as it was then.
 Pole sent a letter to the convention.
 That Fall interest in Pole's publishing books about psychic experiences in war was waxing.
 But the venture of an international journalism and commerce collapsed.

 July 1920 Shoghi Effendi arrived in Britain with tablets from ʻAbdu'l-Bahá to Lord Lamington and Pole, though we do not have a statement what they were about.
 He delivered them at a reception held for his arrival.
 He also consulted with Pole for places to vacation to obey a request of ʻAbdu'l-Bahá during the early days of his education at Oxford.
 In his visions Pole believed a new war footing of tension was rising up and cutting people off from the higher worlds especially in the strife in Ireland and Russia, a drawing of inspiration of racial consciousness meant to become wider but failing, and the flow of spiritual awakening was now misdirected and then was cut off in spring 1920: for him examples of this were how things were going with President Wilson, the League of Nations, the Versailles Treaty, the Russian Revolution, and the like all resulting in a halt of the fortunes of the second coming, the dissipation of the envisioned spiritual resources and then they being halted.